MathaiSibu/complaints_forecasting/README.md

 The project demonstrates a complete, reproducible, and explainable machine learning workflow using a modular production-style architecture.

-> **Assessment Context:** This project was developed as part of a technical assessment requiring a reproducible forecasting pipeline, clear reasoning, modular code structure, and concise documentation.
+> This project was developed as part of a technical assessment requiring a reproducible forecasting pipeline, clear reasoning, modular code structure, and concise documentation.

 ---